tenorchops04/CS-100/README.md

 * The CreateAClass is a Composite Pattern design.
 The job of the composite pattern is to create the Create-a-Class menu that the player can use in order to customize their characters.
 In the menu, the player will have the option to create up to 3 distinct characters (Custom 1, Custom 2, Custom 3).
 Each of these characters is a composite.
 Each composite has 2 leafs, named Primary and Secondary.
 Each leaf has a function add() and remove(), which allows the player to add or remove a gun into that slot.

 ### Factory Pattern
 * The Factory Pattern takes care of creating the guns that the player wishes to add to the Primary and Secondary leafs in the Composite Pattern.
 The Factory has a Create() function, which takes a gun type as a parameter.
 The ConcreteGunFactory then takes care of instantiating the correct Gun Class.
-The gun classes are AK-47ConcreteComponent, MP-7ConcreteComponent, and M4ConcreteComponent.
+The gun classes are AK_47, MP_7, and M4.

  ### Decorator Pattern
 * The Decorator Pattern is used to decorate any gun the player wants to customize.
 Each of the gun concrete components have the follwing function:
-> getCost(): computes the cost of the gun and the attachments it is decorated with Each concrete decorator (Silencer, Scope, ExtendedMags, and Grip) has a point cost associate with it, so adding an attachment changes the cost of the gun, which has its own point cost.
+> getCost(): computes the cost of the gun and the attachments it is decorated with.
+Each concrete decorator (Silencer, Scope, ExtendedMags, and Grip) has a point cost associate with it, so adding an attachment changes the cost of the gun, which has its own point cost.
 In order to avoid changing the code within each gun class whenever the player adds an attachment, the factory pattern allows the concrete decorators to do this.
+> print(): prints the string " with " + \[name of attachment\]

 ### Sample Screenshot of Code
 ![Screenshot of Code](https://github.com/cs100/final-project-diversity-squad/blob/master/images/SampleInputOutput.png)